Our Restorative Dentistry Services:

 If the tooth is beyond saving, Dr. Walmsley will recommend a tooth extraction.
 Luckily, we offer several forms of tooth replacement treatment, two of which are bridges and dental implants.

 A traditional bridge, literally "bridges" the space left by a missing tooth using two dental crowns and a pontic, or false tooth.
-To receive a bridge, your adjacent teeth will have to be cut on to be reshaped to hold the bridge.
+The downside to a bridge, the adjacent teeth will have to be cut on to be reshaped to hold the bridge.

-Dental implants tend to be the ideal solution for tooth loss.
+Dental implants tend to be the most ideal solution to replace lost teeth.
 An implant-supported restoration will look, feel, and function just like a natural tooth.
-The implant, a small titanium screw, is surgically embedding into your jawbone and serves as the root component of a prosthesis.
+The implant, a small titanium screw, is surgically embedded into the jawbone and serves as the root component of a prosthesis.
 Then, after the screw has time to be integrated in the jawbone, the restoration is placed on the dental implant.
 The restoration can vary from a single crown, to a bridge, to a full denture, depending on the patient.

 Schedule Your Appointment